onnx/models/models/image_classification/mobilenet/README.md

 # MobileNet
 MobileNet improves the state of the art performance of mobile models on multiple tasks and benchmarks as well as across a spectrum of different model sizes.
-MobileNet is based on an inverted residual structure where the shortcut connections are between the thin bottle- neck layers.
+MobileNet is based on an inverted residual structure where the shortcut connections are between the thin bottleneck layers.
 The intermediate expansion layer uses lightweight depthwise convolutions to filter features as a source of non-linearity.
 Additionally,  it removes non-linearities in the narrow layers in order to maintain representational power.

 ## Model
 MobileNet reduces the dimensionality of a layer thus reducing the dimensionality of the operating space.
 The  trade off between computation and accuracy is exploited in Mobilenet via a width multiplier parameter approach which allows one to reduce the dimensionality of the activation space until the manifold of interest spans this entire space.